indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ### `eth_sources[].poll_duration` {#config-eth-sources-poll-duration .reference}

+A string that can be parsed into an interval.
+For example:

+- `12s`
+- `500ms`

+Default: `1s`.

 The amount of time to wait before checking the source for a new block.
 A lower value (eg 100ms) will increase the total number of requests that Shove will make to your node.
 This may count against your rate limit.
 A higher value will reduce the number of requests made.

-The default is `1s`.
+If an error is encountered, Shovel will sleep for 1s before retrying.
+This is not yet configurable.

 ### `eth_sources[].batch_size` {#config-eth-sources-batch-size .reference}